industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure PLC Connections in Industrial Edge

 We switching now to the Edge part of this use case.
 Each of the following steps is done in the Industrial Edge system.
 We use S7 Connector at the Edge side to read data from the PLCs and provide the data.
 The data from the CPU are transferred via OPC UA, S7 and S7+.
-The data is sent via the S7 connector to the Databus, where the Data Service can use the data.
+The data is sent via the S7 connector to the Databus, where the Data Service can use the informations.
 In order to build this infrastructure, these apps must be configured correctly:

 * Databus
 * S7 Connector